kuntiarso/spring-flow/README.md

-# Implementation of Business Flow Orchestration with Spring Integration Framework
+# Implementation of Application Flow Orchestration with Spring Integration Framework